 The explosive point guard brought the spark with him to the pros.
 Before the COVID-19 pandemic stalled the season, Morant averaged 17.6 points, 3.5 rebounds, and 6.9 assists.
 He led a surprising Grizzlies team into the playoff picture and positioned himself to take home the NBA Rookie of the Year Award, which he handily won.
 His fiery game is a combination of Russell Westbrook's athleticism and Kyrie Irving's finesse.

-Morant has only gotten better each year in the league, and now he’s a full-fledged hoops superstar.
-He averaged 19.1 points and 7.4 assists per game last year and took it up a notch during the 2021-22 season, during which he’s averaged 6.7 assists and 27.4 points per game.
+Morant has only gotten better each year in the league, and now he's a full-fledged hoops superstar.
+He averaged 19.1 points and 7.4 assists per game in 2020-21 and took it up a notch during the 2021-22 season, during which he averaged 6.7 assists and 27.4 points per game.